teuben/teunix/docs/astronomy-on-ubuntu.md

 work differently on a Mac.

-If you have used Ubuntu for a while, this might be a nice checklist to see if you have been missing out on some cool tools.
+If you have used Ubuntu for a while, this might be a nice checklist to see if you have been missing out on some new cool tools.

 As a brief introduction: Linux is the catch-all name for a linux kernel and GNU software based operating system.
 Linux is part of the Unix family, of